LeonHeidelbach/trailblazer.nvim/README.md

         trail_mark_in_text_highlights_enabled = true,
         trail_mark_symbol_line_indicators_enabled = false, -- show indicators for all trail marks in symbol column symbol_line_enabled = true,
+        default_trail_mark_stacks = {
+            -- this is the list of trail mark stacks that will be created by default.
+Add as many -- as you like to this list.
+You can always create new ones in Neovim by using either -- `:TrailBlazerSwitchTrailMarkStack <name>` or `:TrailBlazerAddTrailMarkStack <name>`
+            "default" -- , "stack_2", ...
+        },
         available_trail_mark_stack_sort_modes = {
             "alpha_asc", -- alphabetical ascending
             "alpha_dsc", -- alphabetical descending